 In short, the sooner you file, the better chance you give your case in court.

 More than 30 million people a year go to emergency rooms for unintentional injuries, according to the CDC.
 In many cases, these injuries are due to the negligence of someone else.
-After more than 25 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of accident lawyer at Reyes Browne Reilley have seen the consequences of negligence first-hand.
+After more than 30 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced Dallas personal injury attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
 If you or a loved one have been involved in an automobile accident, contact us now for a free and confidential case review.
 Fill out our form online, or call (214) 526-7900, and we will get you on the road to recovery.